william-renaldy/william-renaldy/README.md

 👋 Hi, I’m William Renaldy

-👀 I’m interested in python programming and App development
+👀 I’m interested in python programming and Machine learning

 🌱 I’m currently learning Artificial intelligence and data science at KPR institute of engineering and technology